Brunch & Batter

 • Remove the dough onto a lightly floured surface.
 Knead by hand a few more times until it is smooth and form it into a ball.

-• Preheat the oven to 400°F.
+• Preheat the oven to 450°F.

-• After 60 minutes, take the dough out of the bowl and punch it down.
-Take a 9x13 baking pan, and pour half the oil into the pan.
-Place the dough in the pan, and gently stretch it until it fills the edges of the pan.
-Now take your fingers and start to poke deep dents all over the dough.
-Really get in there!
-Cover again, and let rise about 30 minutes (it won't rise as much as the first time).
+• After the dough has doubled in size, give it a gentle punch down the middle to deflate the dough a little.
+Take a 9x13 baking pan or quarter sheet pan, and pour half the oil into the pan (I like to line it with parchment paper first and then pour the oil in).
+Place the dough in the pan and gently stretch it until it almost fits the edges of the pan.
+Cover again and let rise about 30 minutes (it won't rise as much as the first time).

-• Bake in the pan at 400° for 20 minutes until golden brown on top.
+• Bake in the pan at 450℉ for 15-20 minutes until golden brown on top.

 • Serve immediately or allow to cool, and store at room temperature for up to 2 days (wrapping tightly in plastic wrap).
-To refresh the focaccia, reheat at 350° for 10 minutes.
+To refresh the focaccia, reheat at 350℉ for 10 minutes.
 Feel free to drizzle a little extra olive oil on top before eating.

 Notes